-A data structure stores a set of elements and supports certain operations on those elements.
+A data structure has two functionalities:

+- store a set of elements; - supports certain operations on those elements.

 The only data structure in our discussion so far is the array.

 In this lecture, we will first discuss a new data structure, the linked list, and then utilize it to design two other structures: the stack and the queue.